 “Beacon of Hope” was a thrilling hour of television that saw the return of Felicity’s unbee-lievable nemesis with enough bee puns and pop culture references to make you grin like a dork.
 Like, for real I’m still recovering from the fact that Oliver Queen has read Harry Potter and made a pop culture reference.

 This episode focused on heroism and representing a beacon of hope in a world where sometimes it might be easier to just accept the darkness for what it is.
 We saw that with Felicity as she tried to escape that darkness and with Oliver as he nearly lost himself in that darkness once again.
 But ultimately that heroism prevailed and showed while it’s still possible to have hope in a world of darkness.

 With this episode leading into next week’s game-changing episode that will see a major character bid the show farewell, this was the last episode before everything as we know it changes.
 And all hell is about to break loose.

 But let us bask in the glory of an episode that had me feeling all of the Felicity feels, Curtis feels, Olicity feels, Thelicity feels, and feels about David Ramsey’s massive arms.
-Seriously, can Diggle’s costume just be him in a wife beater or, um, shirtless?
+Seriously, can Diggle’s costume just be him in a tank top or, um, shirtless?

 Becoming a Beacon of Hope: Felicity Smoak